MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Delivery Optimization Preview

-With this HoloLens Insider update, Windows Holographic for Business enables an early preview for delivery optimization settings to reduce bandwidth consumption for downloads from multiple HoloLens devices.
+With this HoloLens update, Windows Holographic for Business enables delivery optimization settings to reduce bandwidth consumption for downloads from multiple HoloLens devices.
 A fuller description of this functionality along with the recommended network configuration is available here: [Delivery Optimization for Windows 10 updates](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization).

 The following settings are enabled as part of the management surface and [can be configured from Intune](https://docs.microsoft.com/mem/intune/configuration/delivery-optimization-settings):